Tutoring Services & Academic Support

 These gateway courses are designed to ensure student progress through academic programs: Students who take these courses do not have to take pre-requisite courses to get into the math or English courses required as part of their programs.
 This saves students both time and money.

 The Math Department offers gateway content courses that are matched with 700-level "co-requisite support courses."
-MATHCR courses are assigned embedded tutors who support students during class.
+MATHCR courses may be assigned embedded tutors to support students during class.

 The English Department offers gateway English courses with "enhanced instruction," which means the ENGE course instructor spends additional class time with students in a 700-level support course.
 Tutors are not involved in enhanced instruction.